programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Closely related to POS tagging is dependency parsing, wherein SpaCy identifies how different segments of a text are related to each other.
 Once the grammatical structure of each sentence is identified, visualizations can be created to show the connections between different words.
 Since we are working with large texts, our code will break down each text into sentences (spans) and then create dependency visualizers for each span

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY14.png" caption="Figure 14: Dependency parsing example from one text in corpus (with stopwords)" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY14.png" caption="Figure 14: Dependency parsing example from one text in corpus (with stopwords)" %}

 Here, spaCy has identified relationships between nouns, adjectives, and adverbs in one paper.
 For example, if you scroll to the dependency parse of the first sentence, the noun "uniformity" is the direct object of the verb "produce" and the nouns "uniformities" and "identities" are modified by adjectives, adverbs, and determiners.

 Dependency parsing makes it easy to see how removing stopwords can impact spaCy's depiction of the grammatical structure of texts.
 Let's compare to a dependency parsing where stopwords are removed.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY15.png" caption="Figure 15: Dependency parsing example from one text in corpus (without stopwords)" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY15.png" caption="Figure 15: Dependency parsing example from one text in corpus (without stopwords)" %}

 In this example, spaCy identified the same adjectives ("unprecedented" and "discrete") as modifying the nouns, but the determiner "the" and adverb "once" have been lost.
 More drastic is the change relationships between "produce", "uniformities", and "identities."
 Without stopwords, spaCy identifies "identities" as the direct object of the verb produce, rather than "uniformity."
 This example demonstrates what can be lost in analysis when stopwords are removed, especially when investigating the relationships between words in a text or corpus.
 Since part-of-speech tagging and named entity recognition are predicated on understanding relationships between words, it's best to keep stopwords in so spaCy can use all available linguistic units during the tagging process.